assets and liabilities family property dispute

 All assets and liabilities are included in the property, not just those that were acquired during the marriage.
 Property and debts that were brought into the marriage and those that were acquired after the marriage are added to the property pool.
-How the property pool will be divided depends upon a number of factors that are discussed in other articles on this website.
+How the property pool will be divided depends upon some factors that are discussed in other articles on this website.

 Property can be classified into three groups: real property, personal property, and financial assets.
 They are all included in the property pool.